chirag-droid/intern-assignment/README.md

 3. Hosted the backend express app as a firebase function.

+4. Frankly my first time using Redux Thunk so my implementation for Abort Controllers was a bit weird i.e. cancelling previous request when user changes stock duration

 # Welcome to the alloan.ai frontend intern challenge!

 > This is an opening for the frontend engineer intern position at alloan.ai, a cutting-edge fintech startup building products for the asset-based securities market.